RoryHemmings/cyber-rootkit-s23/blog_post.md

 ./target
 ```

 > You might notice that we are running `rsyslog` as well.
 This is because docker containers actually have ssh logging indirectly disabled by default.
-Normally, logging is managed by the syslog service, however this service is started by the init system, which isn't run in docker containers automatically.
+Normally, logging is managed by the syslog service, however, this service is started by the init system, which isn't run in docker containers automatically.
 To get around this we have to start it manually.
-Additionally we need to configure `rsyslogd` to run as root because it runs as the `rsyslog` user by default for security reasons.
+Additionally, we need to configure `rsyslogd` to run as root because it runs as the `rsyslog` user by default for security reasons.

-Given this setup the object was to:
+Given this setup, the object was to:
 1. Hijack the target program
 2. Gain persistent access by installing the rootkit
-3. Modify Website, or cause chaos
+3. Modify the Website, or cause chaos

 ### Target Binary

 Below is the source code for the target binary.
-Keep in mind that the emphasis of this workshop was on the malware, so in this case the vulnerability was trivial.
+Keep in mind that the emphasis of this workshop was on the malware, so in this case, the vulnerability was trivial.

 ```c
 #include <arpa/inet.h>